 What Gift of Equity Tax Implications Are There If I Buy a House Below Value?

 A gift of equity is when someone sells you something for less than full market value.
-What tax implications does a gift of equity have?
+What is gift tax and what tax implications does a gift of equity have?
 We can explain that using an example.

 Let’s say your grandmother sells you her house for the price she paid 40 years ago.
 Currently, the value of the house is worth several thousand dollars more.
 In this situation, she is giving you a gift of equity.